 Let the batter rest for 30 minutes (it will help it lift!)
 Towards the end of the resting time, place the butter in the pan, place the pan in the oven and begin preheating the oven to 450 degrees Farenheit.
 Leave the pan in the oven until the butter is melted and hot- keep an eye on it to avoid burning!

-Place in the oven and bake 15-20 minutes-this will vary depending which pan you chose, so keep an eye on it.
-Remove from the oven when golden brown, cooked through, with puffy edges.
+Place in the preheated oven and bake 15-20 minutes-this will vary depending which pan you chose, so keep an eye on it.
+Remove from the oven when deep golden brown, cooked through, with puffy edges.

 If you like, sprinkle some cinnamon over the top of the batter before baking!